The Dark Side of LLMs: Agent-based Attack Vectors for System-level Compromise: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by project SERICS (PE00000014) under the MUR National Recovery and Resilience Plan funded by the European Union - NextGenerationEU.\\ The work of Francesco A. Pironti was supported by \textit{Agenzia per la Cybersicurezza Nazionale} under the 2024-2025 funding program for promotion of XL cycle PhD research in cybersecurity (CUP H23C24000640005).
+This work was partially supported by the projects SERICS (PE00000014) and FAIR (PE0000013) under the MUR National Recovery and Resilience Plan funded by the European Union - NextGenerationEU.

+The work of Francesco A. Pironti and Matteo Lupinacci was supported by \textit{Agenzia per la Cybersicurezza Nazionale} under the funding program for the promotion of XL and XLI cycle PhD research in cybersecurity (CUP H23C24000640005 and CUP H23C25000360005).